Bernie Sanders, and his army of supporters, cite countries like Denmark as utopian ideals that they wish to transform America into.

 America’s 50 states, not to mention its territories, serve as policy laboratories, for experimentation, study, and replication when effective.

 Texas, for example, is a great state to model other state economic policies after.
 It produces a disproportionate share of America’s recent economic growth and outlook.
 Where appropriate, national policies should be put in place to improve the economic climate for states and their people to prosper.
-Why weren’t Apple, Microsoft, Walmart, Facebook, GPS, Exxon Mobil, GE, HP, etc. created in Sweden?
+Why weren’t Apple, Microsoft, Walmart, Amazon, Facebook, AT&T, Ford Motor, Exxon Mobil, GE, HP, etc. created in Sweden?

 California used to be America’s breadbasket, and model economy.
 But like Sweden, progressives and socialists are slaying the goose (capitalism) that laid the golden egg (wealth generation), and Americans are leaving California.
 Government by its nature is corrupt, our founders knew this.
-The larger the government, the greater the risk of corruption.
+The larger, more powerful the government, the greater the risk of corruption.

-3. Unfortunately, like most socialist utopian goals, the truth of progressive policies are typically masked in fallacies, or the outright misrepresentation of history.
+3. Unfortunately, like most socialist utopian goals, the truth of progressive policies are typically founded on fallacies, or the outright misrepresentation of history.
 “Nordic-philes” insinuate that socialist economies and welfare programs brought them wealth.
 This is incorrect.

 Take Sweden for instance, Swedish economist Johan Norberg exposed the problems with Bernie’s adulation in this YouTube video.